-As a last trial run, we reduced the speed of the maximum velocity of the Turtlebot3 to 3 m/s and ran the same experiment with multi-threading disabled at this velocity.
-The average, maximum and minimum distances are 6.08 m, 12.00 m and 2.15 m respectively (see Figs. \ref{fig:runways} (g) and (h)).
-This shows that all areas between the start and end of coverage calculations are completely covered.
+As a last trial run, we reduced the speed of the maximum velocity of the TurtleBot3 to 3 m/s and ran the same experiment with multi-threading disabled at this velocity.
+The average, maximum, and minimum distances are 6.08 m, 12.00 m, and 2.15 m, respectively.
+The results (shown in Figs.\ \ref{fig:runways} (g) and (h)) indicate that all areas between the start and end of coverage calculations are completely covered.
 The computation speed of coverage calculation enables effective coverage rate update even at robot speeds of up to 3 m/s with $SR$ at 7.5 m.

-\subsection{Parameters influence on coverage time}
+\subsection{Parameters Influence on Coverage Time}

-This section discusses the effect of parameters on coverage time.
+This section discusses the effect of parameters on the coverage time.
 Two environments have been covered multiple times using different sets of parameters, and the resulting coverage times have been recorded in Table ~\ref{tab:3}.
 Fig. \ref{fig:BandL} depicts the maps of these environments.
 The names of the environments shown in Figs. \ref{fig:BandL}(a)-(b) are: (1) Bungalow, and (2) LDW1 in that order.
 The $dc$ for every experiment was set to 90\%.
 The robot's starting position was kept the same for every test carried out in an environment, and the velocity ($v$) for every experiment was 0.22m/s.
-The simulated Turtlebot3 and 2D LiDAR were utilized in all experiments.
+The simulated TurtleBot3 and 2D LiDAR were utilized in all experiments.
 The $FOV$ for all experiments is ranging from 0 to 6.28 radians.
 The maximum sensing area for all experiments is 38.48 $m^2$.
 From the results in Table \ref{tab:3}, we try to glean some general patterns in coverage performance within the context of $CT$.